AliOKeeffe/The-Animal-Association-Game/README.md

 ## Credits

 ### Content
-My favourite book Wild Animals - Illustrated by  Neiko Ng which was the inpiration for this game.
+My children's favourite book Wild Animals - Illustrated by  Neiko Ng which was the inpiration for this game.

 ### Media
 All images and videos were sourced from: